agaoglu/udp-kafka-bridge/README.md

 # UDP-Kafka-Bridge

 Sends any message received from a specified UDP port to a specified [kafka](http://kafka.apache.org/) topic.
+We use it to push syslog messages to kafka.

 ## Run